 What does an IP address mean?

 IP addresses, in essence, are the identifiers that allow data to be transmitted between devices on a network: they contain location information and make devices reachable for communication.
-The internet requires a method of distinguishing between various computers, routers, and web pages.
+The internet requires distinguishing between various computers, routers, and web pages.
 IP addresses are a crucial aspect of how the internet operates and provide a means of doing so.

 Why does every Router have an IP address?